Who can help your child if they have been sexually assaulted

 Police

-If you choose to report being sexually assaulted to the police, there is a ‘Police Code of Practice’ in place to ensure you feel safe and supported.
+If you/your child decide to report their sexual assault to the police, there is a ‘Police Code of Practice’ in place to ensure your child feels safe and supported.
 The Police will then:

-• Take you to the RCH (or Monash Children's Hospital if closer) within two hours of the sexual assault – if you want to.
+• Take you/your child to the RCH (or Monash Children's Hospital if closer) within two hours of the sexual assault – if you/your child want to.

-• Give you time to rest and receive any medical attention you need before giving a report.
+• Give your child time to rest and receive any medical attention you need before they give a report.

-• Provide you with information about rights and places to get help from.
+• Provide you and your child with information about rights and places to get help from.

 • Keep you updated on the progress of their investigation.

-• Provide you with written reasons why a decision is made not to proceed with legal action against the person you have accused if you ask for this.
+• Provide you with written reasons why a decision is made not to proceed with legal action against the person accused if you ask for this.